tyr7z/zombsroyale/src/content/docs/ingame/intro.md

   "udpPort": 9002
 }
 ```
-I have skipped a huge part of it for readability but you can take a look at the whole dump [here](https://zombsroyale.wiki/enter-world-response-sample.json).
+You can take a look at the whole dump [here](https://zombsroyale.wiki/enter-world-response-sample.json).

-Both the client and server have a copy of these internalId's.
-The server is choosing to use this set of them because it identifies the platform of the client as "Web" with the Proof of Work.
-This is possible because the PoW is calculated differently for each platform.
-Each platform has their own set of internalId's for each Codec version (18 in this case) that both client and server must share to intercommunicate, in relation to the Proof of Work.
+Both the client and server have a copy of these `internalIds`.
+The server is choosing to use this set of them because it's identifying the platform of the client as "Web" with the Proof of Work.
+This is possible because the PoW is calculated differently for each platform and each platform has their own set of internalIds for each Codec version (18 in this case) that both client and server must share to intercommunicate.
-The `proofOfWork`s must different per connection because they rely on the ingame server's endpoint (randomized on the server-side each time).
+The PoWs are always different per connection because they rely on the ingame server's endpoint (randomized server-side each time).

-Here is our "SetPlatform" RPC sample again:
+Here is our "SetPlatformRpc" sample again:
 ```js
 // Outgoing PACKET_RPC:
 Uint8Array(15) [ 9, 42, 0, 0, 0, 3, 87, 101, 98, 0, 0, 0, 0, 0, 0 ]
 ```

-To reverse it, the first thing we must do is look for the index (`42` in this case, ignoring the padding) on the `rpcs` object of our EnterWorldResponse.\
+To reverse it, the first thing we have to do is look for the RPC type index (`42` in this case, ignoring the padding) on the `rpcs` object of our EnterWorldResponse.\
-This is the part of EnterWorldResponse's `rcps` object we are interested in:
+This is the part of the EnterWorldResponse's `rcps` object we are interested in:
 ```js
 "rpcs": [
   // ...